The Undergraduate Project Lab

 How do I get involved?

-- Come into the room and say hi!
-The room is open most times and guaranteed to be open during our hours which you can find along the top bar.
+Come into the room and say hi!
+The room is open most times and guaranteed to be open during our hours, which you can find here.
+We're currently located in Room 1341 in the Computer Sciences and Statistics building — that's the triangle-shaped room with glass windows on the first floor.
+We'd love to meet you!

 Do I need to be a CS major?